tpvasconcelos/tpvasconcelos.io/_pages/computing-experience.md

 - **Version control**: Experienced with version control workflows, and comfortable implementing them with `git`.
-- **Mathematica**: Used regularly to solve mathematical problems and as a fast data visualisation tool.
+- **Mathematica**: Used regularly to solve mathematical problems and as a fast data visualization tool.
 - $$\boldsymbol{\LaTeX}$$**:** Main tool for typing professional technical reports.
 - **Bash:** Comfortable navigating shells for various purposes.
 Basic